TRAINING

 A primary focus for the South African Pony Club is the structured training we provide, to encourage gradual and repetitive learning which will be retained by our members.
 We have tried-and-tested methods of teaching and learning, and our Efficiency Test Awards are a record of how far our members are in the learning process to becoming knowledgeable horsemen or women.

-As a member, and as you proceed through the tests for E to A level, you will be awarded a certificate, and a circle of felt that you wear behind your membership badge.
+As a member, and as you proceed through the E to A level, you will be awarded a certificate, and a circle of felt that you wear behind your membership badge.
 The colour of the felt is changed to reflect your test level achieved.
 Each test builds on the previous one, so none (except the very first) can be left out.
 Each test has a Horse Care and a Riding component.
 There is a recommended minimum age for each test, although for some of the higher tests we do advise that you be older than that age so that you have a greater chance of being successful.
 Being older means more opportunity for gaining practical experience, and gives you the required maturity level to cope with the examination stress!
 At levels B and A you are qualified to work in and run a livery yard, and at A to even be employed at a breeding establishment.
 Our training teaches you to be able to take responsibility for the welfare of the horses in your care.

 We are happy to be able to inform you that SA Pony Club is the development partner of EQASA and as such we are able to apply for Recognised Prior Learning in respect of their Modules 1 to 3 from our B and AH tests.
 Furthermore, if you have your C+ test, you are not required to have an assessment done by a CEEPSA registered coach for the ridden entrance to EQASA Module 4.

 Note that the Mini Badges, the Achievement Badges, the Advanced Achievement Badges and the Progressive Tests support the members learning and progress through all the efficiency certificates.
-Keep track of where the badges and the efficiency certificates fit together. here
+Keep track of where the badges and the efficiency certificates fit together here

 The complete list of efficiency tests follows.